gluster/redant/README.md

 One can also run the scripts given under the tools dir which will reduce the lengthy commands to be typed out everytime.
 Check out the README.md at the link [Tools-README](https://github.com/srijan-sivakumar/redant/blob/main/tools/README.md)

+## About

+### Flags

+* -c, --config : Stores the path of the config file(s) to read.
+You need to provide the path else by default it is `None`.
+Moreover, this is a required argument so you need to provide it for sure.
+* -t, --test-dir : The path of the test directory where test cases exist.
+You can also provide the path to the specific test file.
+But in that case remember the `-sp` flag :upside_down_face:.
+This is also a required argument so don't forget it.
+*   -l, --log-dir : It stores the path of the log directory where you want the log files to be kept.
+By default it stores `/tmp/redant` and it is not a required argument.
+* -ll, --log-level : The log level you want for the execution.By default the log level is `I` (INFO).
+There are other log levels also like `D`(DEBUG), `W`(WARN) etc.
+* -cc, --concurrency-count : It stores the number of concurrent tests run.
+By default it is 4.
+* -rf, --result-file : It stores the path of the result file.
+By default it is `None`
+* -xls, --excel-sheet : It stores the path of the excel sheet.
+By default it is `None`.